-Blog, Australia, 16 October 2020: It’s not unusual for us to say “this year has been a struggle“, as many of us had our resilience tested, or we have finely tuned our leadership style to help us re-connect with remote teams and colleagues during these uncertain COVID-19 times.
+Blog, Australia, 16 October 2020: This year has been a struggle.
+Many of us have had our resilience tested as we finely tune our leadership style to re-connect with remote teams and colleagues during the uncertainty of COVID-19.

 This blog looks at the perceptions, learnings and tools of uncertainty, remoteness and resilience.

 Uncertainty: If we have to sum up 2020 with one word, I think uncertainty would be up there.
-Today’s environment of travel restrictions, social distancing and working remotely have us all operating within an ambiguous environment.
+Today’s environment of travel restrictions, vaccines, social distancing and working remotely has us all operating within an uncertain environment.
 The root of the concern seems to have been chiefly in wanting to be able to provide clear direction but not having enough confidence in the information available to generate unambiguous intent and priorities.

 Remoteness: Traditionally, I would say most companies are not used to the remote nature of work.
 There is a lack of control, team connectivity and workflow visibility.
 For some leaders, the concept has been a difficult transition, as new ways of working were introduced rapidly, without training, preparation, digital tools and support for managers and colleagues.
 Feedback received from colleagues, family and associates stem mostly from lost ‘human contact’ and misplaced expectations, as some have struggled on, more than others.